 The solar project will be available on a voluntary basis to residential and commercial members as a premium renewable energy product.
-It will cost a little more, but it also reduces your carbon footprint and expresses your interest in renewable energy.
+It will cost a little more, but it will reduce participants' carbon footprint and support the development of renewable energy.

 Chugach will offer 500 blocks of the solar project.
 Each subscriber of a block will receive 1/500th of the energy produced by the solar project monthly.
 Energy production is expected to be higher in the summer and lower in the winter, depending on the sun’s availability.
 On average, one block will replace about 17 percent of the average home’s annual energy use (assuming 600 kWh per month average household use).
 Members may either subscribe monthly, or pre-pay their subscription for the project’s 25-year life.
 The monthly option allows members to receive solar power without the large up-front cost of a rooftop installation.

 The project details were submitted to the Regulatory Commission of Alaska in March 2018.
-The Commission suspended the tariff filing and has until December 18, 2018 to make a final order.
-Pending approval by the Commission, Chugach will start selling blocks.
+The Commission is expected to issue a final order before March 2019.
+Pending approval by the Commission, Chugach will start subscribing blocks.
 When the blocks are 80 percent subscribed, Chugach will initiate construction contracts.
-Pending the timing of these variables, Chugach plans to build the project in the summer of 2019.
+Pending the timing of these variables, Chugach plans to build the project in the second half of 2019.